Mr-MaNia7/gebeta-AI/README.md

 # GEBETA (ገበጣ) with AI opponent

 **Implementation of a traditional Ethiopian/African game in Python.
-The game playing agent determines the next move in Mancala/Gebeta through greedy approach, minimax, and alpha beta pruning.**
+The game playing agent determines the next move in Mancala/Gebeta through random generation, minimax, and alpha beta pruning.**

 # Introduction